bao-anh-vu/R-VGAL/README.md

 To re-run R-VGAL and HMC from scratch, set the flags `rerun_rvga` and `rerun_hmc` at the start of the `linear_mm_main` file to `TRUE`.
 For this step, the `tensorflow` and `reticulate` libraries are required.
 The package versions required are listed below.

+Similarly, results from other examples involving the logistic mixed model can be reproduced by running the `main` file in each example's respective folder.

+Results from the Supplementary material can be reproduced using the `var_test_*.R` files in the Logistic and Polypharmacy folders.
+Inside each `var_test_*.R` files, there are flags to enable/disable variational tempering, reordering the data, and the number of Monte Carlo samples $S$ and $S_\alpha$.
+Results for cases where the values of $S$ and $S_\alpha$ are taken from the set {50, 100, 500, 1000} are already saved so that they can be reproduced if the flag `reruun_test` is set to `FALSE`, but setting $S$ and $S_\alpha$ to any other values requires `rerun_test = TRUE`.

 ## Package requirements
 Running R-VGAL requires the following packages:
 1. reticulate v1.27